Getting Around the City:

 Car: Driving around DC is not easy and you'll end up paying a fortune for parking garages.
 If you have a car with you, my advice is to just park it at the house and leave it there.

 DC Circulator: the Circulator costs only $1 so other than walking, it’s the cheapest way to get around (www.ccirculator.com).
 If you don’t have a metro card, they will take cash (exact change).
-There is a Circulator stop in front of the Four Seasons Hotel (M & 28th) and another on Wisconsin & N.
+There are Circulator stops on M Street and on Wisconsin Avenue.
+You'll find Circulator route maps in the house.

 Taxi: the best place to catch a cab is on P Street by the 7-Eleven.
 Cabs are metered and take credit cards.

 Ride Sharing: car-sharing services such as Uber (www.uber.com) and Lyft (www.lyft.com) are a great alternative to taxis and are more predictable, cheaper, and convenient.

 Bike: DC has an ever expanding maze of bike lanes however, DC drivers don't necessarily understand the concept so be very careful when riding the streets.
 Having said that, Capital Bikeshare (www.capitalbikeshare.com) has over 3,000 bikes at 350 stations.
 Since it allows you to pick up a bike at one station and drop it off at another, you have great flexibility and aren't stuck with an all-day rental.
 To explore the greater DC area, visit our Running & Biking page for information about the local trails.